 Tasmania is a natural paradise and is the 26th largest island in the world.
-It is considered to be one of the favourite vacation spots in Australia which is surrounded by beautiful beaches, breathtaking mountains and glistening lakes.
+It is also one of the favourite vacation spots in Australia, with beautiful beaches, breathtaking mountains, and glistening lakes surrounding this state.

 1. Studying in Tasmania

 The total student population of Tasmania is 25,000.
-Out of these, 22% are domestic students and 78% are international students.
+Of these, 22% are domestic students, and 78% are international students.

 Every student living and studying in Tasmania receives personal attention and great support from advisors and teachers.

-After studying one year in Tasmania, you can apply for a Skilled Regional (Provisional) Visa or any other state sponsored visa.
+After studying for one year in Tasmania, you can apply for a Skilled Regional (Provisional) Visa or any other state-sponsored visa.
 And completing two years of study enables you to apply for a Skilled Nominated Visa.
-It is highly recommended to consider studying in Tasmania if you want to apply for Australia permanent residency.
+To apply for Australian permanent residency, consider studying in Tasmania.
+The country offers various migration opportunities.

 2. Working in Tasmania

 International students get valuable work experience opportunities during their studies.
-This gives them the opportunity to create professional networks which they can use to get a job after they graduate.
+This allows them to create professional networks, which they can use to get a job after graduation.
 You can also apply for a part-time job while studying.

-But if you are on a student visa, then there are some strict rules about how many hours you are allowed to work.
-Many people on Australian student visas are allowed to work up to 40 hours every fortnight and full-time during vacations.
+But if you are on a student visa, there are strict rules about how many hours you are allowed to work.
+Many people on Australian student visas can work up to 40 hours every fortnight and full-time during vacations.

 3. Universities in Tasmania

-The majority of students in Tasmania attend the University of Tasmania and the Maritime College that provides specialisations in various fields.
-The campuses of the University of Tasmania are spread all over Tasmania, starting from Launceston in the north to Hobart in the south.
+Most students in Tasmania attend the University of Tasmania and the Maritime College, which provides specialisations in various fields.
+University of Tasmania campuses are spread all over Tasmania, starting from Launceston in the north to Hobart in the south.

-TAFE is the leading vocational institution and one of the 10 largest registered training organisations in Australia.
-TasTAFE delivers over 370 nationally accredited vocational education qualifications across 12 specialised campuses spread throughout Tasmania.
+TAFE is the leading vocational institution and one of Australia's ten largest registered training organisations.
+TasTAFE delivers over 370 nationally accredited vocational education qualifications across 12 specialised campuses throughout Tasmania.

-The training at TasTAFE is extremely hands on and industry relevant, with highly experienced teachers and world-class facilities.
-TasTAFE has extremely close links with Tasmanian businesses, who trust the exceptional quality of teaching and learning TasTAFE offers.
+The training at TasTAFE is exceptionally hands-on and industry relevant, with highly experienced teachers and world-class facilities.
+TasTAFE has exceptionally close links with Tasmanian businesses, who trust the exceptional quality of teaching and learning TasTAFE offers.